-For each student in the class, teachers should assemble multiple samples of writing that have been collected from a variety of classroom writing activities.
+During the last two weeks of March, teachers review the Student Writing Record and complete the collected from a variety of classroom writing activities.
 At least one representative writing sample for each of the four types of writing should be collected.
 The scoring rubrics are to be applied with the same latitude and the same rigor to all four types.
 Teachers should rate the samples individually to determine the performance level that best represents a student's usual performance across a variety of writing tasks and types of writing.
-There are three performance levels represented: Does Not Meet, Meets, and Exceeds.
+There are three performance levels represented: Does Not Meet,